Blue plaque: History

 The "official" scheme traces its origins to that launched in 1866 in London, on the initiative of the politician William Ewart, to mark the homes and workplaces of famous people.
-It has been administered successively by the Society of Arts (1866–1901), the London County Council (1901–1965), the Greater London Council (1965–1986) and English Heritage (1986 to date).
-It remains focused on London (now defined as Greater London), although between 1998 and 2005, under a trial programme since discontinued, 34 plaques were erected elsewhere in England.
-The first such scheme in the world, it has directly or indirectly provided the inspiration and model for many others.
+The first such scheme in the world, it has provided inspiration and model for many others.
+The scheme has been administered successively by the Society of Arts (1866–1901), the London County Council (1901–1965), the Greater London Council (1965–1986) and English Heritage (1986 to date).
+It was initially focused on Greater London, although between 1998 and 2005, under a trial programme since discontinued, 34 plaques were erected elsewhere in England.
+The Levelling-up and Regeneration Act 2023 extended the scheme to the whole of England though the plaques since erected outside of London have been put up by Historic England rather than English Heritage.

-Many other plaque schemes have since been initiated in the United Kingdom.
-Some are restricted to a specific geographical area, others to a particular theme of historical commemoration.
-They are administered by a range of bodies including local authorities, civic societies, residents' associations and other organisations such as the Transport Trust, the Royal Society of Chemistry, the Music Hall Guild of Great Britain and America, the Centre for Pagan Studies and the British Comic Society.
+Many other plaque schemes have been initiated in the United Kingdom.
+Some are restricted to a geographical area, others to a particular theme of historical commemoration.
+They are administered by a range of bodies including local authorities, civic societies, residents' associations and other organisations such as the Transport Trust, the Royal Society of Chemistry, the Music Hall Guild of Great Britain and America and the British Comic Society.

-There are also commemorative plaque schemes throughout the world such as those in Paris, Rome, Oslo, Dublin; and in other cities in Australia, Canada, the Philippines, Russia and the United States.
-These take various forms, and they are more likely to be known as commemorative plaques or historical markers.
+There are commemorative plaque schemes throughout the world such as those in Paris, Rome, Oslo, and Dublin and in cities in Australia, Canada, the Philippines, Russia, and the United States.
+These take various forms and they are more likely to be known as commemorative plaques or historical markers.

 English Heritage scheme

 The original blue plaque scheme was established by the Society of Arts in 1867, and since 1986 has been run by English Heritage.
 It is the oldest such scheme in the world.
-Since 1984 English Heritage have commissioned Frank Ashworth to make the plaques which have then been inscribed by his wife, Sue, at their home in Cornwall.

-English Heritage plans to erect an average of twelve new blue plaques each year in London.